top of page

 ©2021

-I am the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-You can read excerpts, praise, and reviews, and order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+I am the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming.
+Order from from Wipf and Stock Publishers, Amazon, Bookshop, or Barnes & Noble.
+Order exclusively from the Wipf and Stock Publishers website, use code ultrarunning40 and receive 40% off the retail price.
+Offer expires 9/3/24.

 Follow me on Facebook, Twitter, and Instagram